 Simultaneously, to the Michael/Stephanie story, there is a back story about a talent competition to keep the rest of the cast busy.
-Or they spend the rest of the time singing whether or not they should put out with each other.
+Or they spend the rest of the time singing about whether or not they should put out with each other.

-As a guilty pleasure, it should be warned this is a movie you will watch from start to finish.
+As a guilty pleasure, it should be warned that this is a movie you will watch from start to finish.
 The songs are a bit contrived at times and you can almost guess when a musical number will begin.
-But it is guaranteed by the end of the film, you will remember at least one of the songs by heart.
+But it is guaranteed that by the end of the film, you will remember at least one of the songs by heart.